-Interactivity@GT, presented by Georgia Tech's GVU Center, is the annual job fair and showcase of projects by graduate students enrolled in three Master’s programs at Georgia Tech:
+Interactivity@GT, presented by Georgia Tech's GVU Center, is the annual showcase featuring graduate students enrolled in three Master’s programs at GT:

 • M.S. in Human-Computer Interaction

 Due to COVID-19, Interactivity@GT in 2021 will feature an on-line career fair that is focused on UX/HCI jobs and internships for students enrolled in the three programs.
 Companies are invited to reserve a complementary space to recruit during this event.
 The career fair will take place on Wednesday, 3 February from 1:00 pm to 4:00 p.m.
 The three participating programs are recognized as world-class educators of top UX/HCI talent.
 Graduates go on to successful careers in design, user research, content management, product management, and new technology development.
 Student resumes, portfolios, and short videos may be found on the Attendees page.
 Details regarding the video conferencing platform will be shared as the date gets closer.
 Register now to attend one of the best opportunities for students and industry visitors to interact and discuss internships or post-graduation employment.